TheBetaM/CrateModLoader/README.md

 # Contributing

 In order for a game to be included in a future release it must have at least two of the following:
-- Working randomizer of any kind
+- Working randomizer of any kind (unless otherwise stated, must be completable without glitches)
 - Proof of concept mod
 - Crate Mod Loader metadata edited into easily accessible text ingame